Israelis pay last respects to warrior-statesman Sharon

 The pullout, however, led to Gaza's takeover by Hamas, which, unlike the West Bank-based President Mahmoud Abbas, spurns co-existence with Israel and often trades fire with it.

-Sharon was also resented by many Jewish settlers who once regarded him as their champion.
-Israeli media quoted lawmaker Orit Strouk of the Jewish Home, an ultranationalist party in Netanyahu's coalition, as thanking God that Sharon was removed from power before he could order withdrawals from the West Bank.
-The remarks sparked outrage and she later apologised.

 As Sharon's finance minister in 2005, Netanyahu resigned in protest at the Gaza pullout.
-Netanyahu points to Hamas's rise as vindication of his stance.
+Netanyahu points to Hamas' rise as vindication of his stance.